 GEM Software is developed since 1996 (since 2000 at PSI).
-Since March 2008, GEMS is developed jointly by the PSI team (D. Kulik, S. Dmytrieva, G. Kosakowski, S.Nichenko) and by the ETHZ team (G. Dan Miron, now at PSI LES; Allan Leal); T. Wagner (now at RWTH Aachen) actively used and improved GEMS since mid-2004.
+Since March 2008, GEMS is developed jointly by the PSI team (D. Kulik, S. Dmytrieva, G. Kosakowski, S.Nichenko) and by the ETHZ team (G. Dan Miron, now at PSI LES; Allan Leal); T. Wagner (now at RWTH Aachen) actively used and improved GEMS since mid-2004; A.Gysi (Colorado School of Mines) is co-developing GEM2MT module and providing MINES TDB for modelling hydrothermal rock alteration and ore formation.

 class library of built-in models of mixing in phases-solutions;